-The Urban Forest Master Plan will create a shared vision and provide tools for urban forest managers to preserve, care for, and grow the city’s forest resources more effectively and equitably.
+The Urban Forest Master Plan creates a shared vision and provides tools for urban forest managers to preserve, care for, and grow the city’s forest resources more effectively and equitably.
 When properly managed, trees provide a myriad of benefits, including stormwater mitigation, heat reduction, air quality improvement, and improved health, wellness, and quality of life.
 A comprehensive master plan is essential to ensure this resource is available to meet current and future needs of Fort Worth residents and visitors.

 What they're saying...
 Mayor Mattie Parker and members of the Fort Worth City Council weigh in on Fort Worth UFMP